Session Chairs, Invited Speakers, and Session Descriptions are listed below. Updates will be posted as they become available.

 Invited Speakers:

-Tim Zeiner, Institut für Thermische Verfahrenstechnik, Karlsruher Institut für Technologie (KIT), Germany
+- Tim Zeiner, Institut für Thermische Verfahrenstechnik, Karlsruher Institut für Technologie (KIT), Germany: Thermodynamic Modeling of Swelling and Diffusion in Highly Cross-Linked Polymers with Experimental Analysis

 Spatially-Resolved Benchtop Micro-XRF